flipzoom/PageHitCounter/README.md

 - Enhancement: AJAX Request asyncron
 - Enhancement: Reduction of the tracking script size by ~20%
 - Enhancement: Option to hide the counter in the page tree `You can output the counter with the field name "phits"`
+- Enhancement: Option to hide the counter in the page tree on certain templates
 - Enhancement: Option for activate general IP validation
 - Enhancement: Reduction of tracking overhead up to ~30ms
 - Enhancement: Better bot list for detection